- Daily & Weekly newsletters

 "People are very shocked by this and didn't see it coming," said BBTK union representative Bjorn Beukeleers.
 "Many employees are also not happy about it, and we're already seeing a huge willingness to take action."

-Alongside the store closures, the telecoms group is launching a voluntary departure programme.
+No forced redundancies are planned and the telecoms group is launching a voluntary departure programme.

 "Eligible employees who choose to leave the company voluntarily will be able to benefit from a personalised support package," the company said.